data-and-design/data-and-design.github.io/about.md

         <span class="mission-item">builds scientific knowledge</span> about the relationship between technology and society by using system design as a way to investigate alternate possibilities.
       </li>
       <li>
-        <span class="mission-item">shapes policy and practice</span> by using what we learn from our work to inform emerging standards and best practices.
+        <span class="mission-item">shapes policy and practice</span> by using our findings to lead conversations about best practices.
       </li>
     </ul>
     <!-- <br/>